tmr08c/tmr08c.github.io/content/blog/pattern-matching-empty-map/index.md

 > This holds especially true for memory measurements.
 > See: https://github.com/PragTob/benchee/wiki/Benchee-Warnings#fast-execution-warning

-I suspect that this explain why the results flip-flop between runs.
+I suspect that this explains why I would see the results flip-flop between runs.

-While I had expected that checking `map_size` would be slower overall and slow with input size, the benchmarks show this not to be the case.
-If I had read the [documentation for `map_size`](https://hexdocs.pm/elixir/1.12/Kernel.html#map_size/1) I could have saved myself some time.
+I had expected `map_size` would be slower and slow down more as the input size increased, but the benchmarks show otherwise.
+If I had read the [documentation for `map_size`](https://hexdocs.pm/elixir/1.12/Kernel.html#map_size/1), I could have saved myself some time.

 > This operation happens in constant time.